-We strive to provide reliable, quality service to our Member-Distribution Cooperatives.
+Northeast Power's goal is to provide safe, affordable, reliable electricity and value-added services to our Member-Distribution Cooperatives.
 To do this, we need to properly maintain our right-of-way.
 We understand the concern that sometimes occurs when trees need to be trimmed or removed along power line corridors.
 However, with some forethought and good information, we can avoid any conflicts and turn your concerns into win-win situations.
-Members can plant and maintain landscape trees or shrubs as ornamentals or buffers in manicured areas of yards which overlap with our right-of-way, with prior vegetation department approval.
-Northeast can then provide more reliable service while increasing public and worker safety as partners on a landscape team.
+Members can plant and maintain landscape trees or shrubs as ornamentals or buffers in manicured areas of yards which overlap with our right-of-way, with prior vegetation department approval by contacting us at 573-769-2107.
+Northeast Power can then provide more reliable service while increasing public and worker safety as partners on a landscape team.
 We've provided a link below that will help you decide on the yard tree that will meet both our needs.

 Right-of-Way Maintenance Procedures

-Northeast Power strives to provide safe, reliable and cost efficient electric services to its member cooperatives.
-In order to do this, tall growing vegetation within the right-of-way must be controlled.
+Northeast Power strives to provide safe, affordable and reliable electric service to its Member-Distribution Cooperatives.
+In order to provide quality service, tall growing vegetation within the right-of-way must be controlled.
 Northeast Power has adopted a proactive integrated vegetation management style which employs different types of control practices.
-These methods include mechanical cutting and chemicals controls applied in a manner which minimizes disturbance to properties adjoining the right-of-way and affords the highest benefit for the integrity of the transmission system while being cost effective for the members.
+These methods include mechanical cutting and chemical controls applied in a manner which minimizes disturbance to properties adjoining the right-of-way and affords the highest benefit for the integrity of the transmission system while being cost effective for the members.

 Mechanical Cutting and Trimming